curedao/docs/README.md

 CureDAO is a laboratory consisting of many experiments.

-It’s a global laboratory where the 7 billion human “natural experiments” revealing the effects of various factors on human health and happiness are conducted.
+It's a global laboratory where the 7 billion human "natural experiments" are conducted, revealing the effects of various factors on human health and happiness.

-It’s an experiment to determine if a new model for clinical research using real-world data can more effectively reduce the global burden of chronic illness.
+It's an experiment to determine if a new model for clinical research using real-world data can more effectively reduce the global burden of chronic illness.

-It’s an experiment to see if a new economic model called Collaborationism can reward the creation of open-source “public goods” and overcome the failures of Capitalism and Communism.
+It's an experiment to see if a new economic model called Collaborationism can reward the creation of open-source "public goods" and overcome the failures of Capitalism and Communism.

-It’s an experiment to determine if a direct democracy can produce better results than traditional hierarchical command and control organizations.
+It's an experiment to determine if a direct democracy can produce better results than traditional hierarchical command and control organizations.

-Given the unprecedented nature of such a project, each working group will be constantly experimenting with new ways to execute this mission.
+Given the unprecedented nature of such a project, each working group will constantly be experimenting with new ways to execute this mission.
 We recognize the importance of using real-world evidence in the mission of improving human health.
 Execution within the working groups should take the same data-driven approach to execute their area of the overall mission.

-Accordingly, the organization is composed of three primary components
+Accordingly, the organization is composed of three primary components.

-1. Citizen Scientists - DAO data donors or token holders with voting rights
-2. DAO Laboratories - Working groups consisting of a Lab Manager who helps Lab Technicians carry out the duties of their Laboratory in accordance with the will of the Citizen Scientists.
-3. External Service Providers - Individuals or entities outside the DAO deemed necessary to carry out the will of the Citizen Scientists.

-#### Citizen Scientists

-As an open and permissionless organization, anyone has the right to earn their Citizenship through the contribution of labor or resources.
+1. Citizen Scientists - CureDAO is an open and permissionless organization.
+Anyone has the right to earn their Citizenship through the contribution of labor or resources.
 In exchange, the Citizen Scientist will receive CureDAO tokens granting full governance rights over the actions of DAO Lab Staff.
+2. DAO Laboratories - Internal working groups that carry out the Citizen Scientists' will.
+3. External Service Providers - Individuals or entities outside the DAO deemed necessary to carry out the Citizen Scientists' will.

 ## Tokenomics